setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

 30. The MQTT broker, subscriber/consumer, and database should be treated as a **single logical unit** — a message queue processing system — and must be deployed in **high-availability (HA)** mode.
 All components should be monitored and failover-tested together to ensure message delivery, persistence, and processing continuity.
+31. Clients MUST support a list of non-replicant Mosquitto brokers to which they can connect.
+In case of a connection failure with one broker, the client SHALL resend QoS 2 messages to another available broker in the list until the message is fully acknowledged or the session expiration interval has elapsed.
+This mechanism ensures reliable delivery without requiring broker-to-broker replication.